About Lucinda Sykes M.D.

 Women tell me they frequently feel anxious, uncertain.
-"I keep thinking about problems."
+"I start thinking, worrying."
 "It gets hard to just relax."

-Such a busy mind is tiring -- it's not helpful.
+Such a distracted, busy mind is tiring -- it's not helpful.

 Sometimes these are thoughts of self-criticism -- a preoccupation with diet, self-correction, self-improvement.
 They feel chronically dissatisfied with themselves as they are.

-They tell me it can be hard to calm down at the end of the day, difficult to fall asleep, or they awaken in the night with anxious thoughts.
+They tell me it can be hard to be calm at the end of the day, difficult to fall asleep, or they awaken in the night with anxious thoughts.

 And this can affect family life.
 Even if they're feeling anxious or uncertain, at other times, they get impatient, irritable, or fault-finding with family members and others they care about.